-Ottawa friends, I am putting forward an agenda for discussion over the coming months, prior to the 2018 Municipal Elections in Ottawa.
-I hope the plan below will also serve as reference material for the new batch of OCDSB Trustees, starting later this year.
+Ottawa Friends, I am putting forward an agenda for discussion over the coming months, prior to the 2018 Municipal Elections in Ottawa.
+I hope the plan below will also serve as reference material for the new team of OCDSB Trustees, starting later this year.
 It is an agenda of change, renewal and hope for a … Continue reading OCDSB Top 10 Priorities

 In a recent blog post, I used a quote from Gene I. Maeroff’s well-known book titled School Boards in America (2010): “all too often school boards get so tangled in thickets of minutiae that they neglect to walk the straight course that they should follow in the pursuit of solid education.
 And the underpinnings of … Continue reading OCDSB: Agenda for Change – Together We Can Make It Better

 With support from the Learning Disabilities Association of Ottawa-Carleton and the Association for Bright Children of Ontario, I moved a motion at SEAC asking OCDSB staff to provide STEP-BY-STEP GUIDANCE FOR ACCESS TO SPECIAL PROGRAMS, and to support teachers with training in this area.
 The motion was supported by the Committee and approved by … Continue reading February 2018 Updates: Ottawa’s Public School Board

 In a recent blog post, I argued that Ottawa schools are not as “user-friendly” as they should be – in other words, they are not always serving their target populations in an effective manner.
 Students and parents often find it difficult to navigate bureaucratic processes, due to a mix of “red tape” and inconsistent application … Continue reading The Next Big Thing on the OCDSB Agenda.
 Let’s Get It Right!